 Concerts, exhibitions and particular bodies of work fulfil the means of thematic planning, preparation and a bringing together for public appraisal.
 Often there is no particular theme – more an opportunity to contemplate on the threads that bind the work.
 I enjoy exploration of colour relationships and reflection.
 Light on dark, dark on light – directional markings that change how the light bounces off the surface of the painting dependant on the position of the viewer.
 I have mostly favoured the use of palette knives for sharp strokes cutting in to the paint surface to create movement and depth of field, often scraping back the layers to form the texture and composition.

 My work, whether I am painting, drawing or illustrating books, shuttles between the abstract and the figurative where elements can be seen to be clear or ambivalent.
 On rare occasions I plan the painting or drawing, but more often follow my instincts and discover the emerging work and what, if anything, it might relate to.
 Most titles are assigned latterly.

 As with the concert programme, grouping and juxtaposition of works of an exhibition are all-important.
 Each listener hears music differently, and as far as my artwork is concerned, I leave its relevance up to the understanding of the viewer.

 one hundredth gallery is proud to be working as a sales agent for Miriam Morris.

-To inquire about, or purchase Miriam’s work, please contact Charles at one hundredth gallery at firstname.lastname@example.org or 0413 00 1234.
+To enquire about or to purchase Miriam’s work, please contact Charles at one hundredth gallery at firstname.lastname@example.org or on 0413 00 1234.